Fractional Hardy-type and trace theorems for nonlocal function spaces with heterogeneous localization: Introduction and Main results

 has a unique extension to a bounded linear operator

 and there exists a constant $C$ depending only on $s, p, d $ and the boundary character of $\Omega$ such that

 \end{thm}

 The proof of Theorem \ref{coro:bdddomain-intro} follows the same general procedures adopted in \cite{TiDu2017}, which are standard for the proof of trace theorems for Sobolev spaces, \cite{Di96}.
 We first establish the validity of the statement over the half-space $\R^{d}_+=\R^{d-1}\times (0, \infty)$, which is the main step that involves significantly different analysis from the traditional case.
-We then use the partition of unity to extend the result for bounded domains with smooth boundary.
-The proof of the trace theorem for the half space, similar to the case of \cite{TiDu2017}, relies on a nonlocal fractional Hardy type-inequality stated below. \begin{thm}[Hardy-type inequality] Suppose that $p\geq 1$, $s\in (0,1]$ such that $sp > 1$.
-There exists a constant $C = C(d, p, s)$ such that if $u\in C^{0, 1}(\overline{\mathbb{R}^{d}_+})\cap \mathfrak{W}^{s,p}(\mathbb{R}^{d}_+)$ and $u|_{x_{d} = 0} = 0$, then
+We then use the partition of unity to extend the result for bounded domains with Lipschitz boundary.
+The proof of the trace theorem for the half space, similar to the case of \cite{TiDu2017}, relies on a {one-dimensional nonlocal fractional Hardy-type inequality, which is a special case of the general Hardy-type inequality stated below. }